secureblue/secureblue/README.md

 `yafti` is the uBlue "first boot" installer.
 It shows up the first time a user logs into uBlue.
 By default, the menu also shows up again anytime the image's yafti configuration differs from the user's last encounter, so feel free to expand or modify your custom image's yafti configuration over time.
 Your users will then see the yafti menu again after the OS update, and will be given a chance to install any new additions.

 Its configuration can be found in `/usr/share/ublue-os/firstboot/yafti.yml` of the installed OS.
 It includes an optional selection of Flatpaks to install, along with a new group that's automatically added for all Flatpaks declared in `recipe.yml`.
-You can look at what's done in the config and modify it to your liking (in the repository, before building the image, since the installed system file is immutable).
+You can look at what's done in the `yafti.yml` config and modify it to your liking (in the repository, before building the image, since the installed system file is immutable).

-The files `/usr/etc/profile.d/ublue-firstboot.sh` and `/usr/etc/skel.d/.config/autostart/ublue-firstboot.desktop` set up `yafti` so that it starts on boot, which means that you shouldn't touch those files if you wish to retain that functionality.
+If you want to completely disable yafti, simply set the recipe's `firstboot.yafti` flag to `false`, which then removes all yafti-related files and configurations from your final image.
+The files in `usr/share/ublue-os/firstboot/` are responsible for automatically running yafti at login, and they will *only* be bundled in your image if `yafti` is enabled in your recipe!

 ## Installation